Monicamathursivakumar/Coursera-project/README.md

 ## Layout Example

-Sugarland Theaters provided an example of a cinema layout that inspired the seat mapping.
+Theaters provided an example of a cinema layout that inspired the seat mapping.
 The layout adapts dynamically based on the user's device.

-### Desktop View:
-- Full seat map is visible with all seats displayed at once.

-### Tablet View:
-- Seat map is zoomed to fit the tablet screen size.
-- Buttons and seat selection controls are resized for touch input.

-### Mobile View:
-- The seat map is divided into sector areas that can be tapped to zoom in on specific sections.
-- Larger buttons and simplified controls for easier touch navigation.

 ## Technology Stack